ni/labview-icon-editor-test/.github/PULL_REQUEST_TEMPLATE.md

 # GitHub discussions related to this PR
 List the links of the GitHub discussions (if any) related to this PR

-# Self-review checklist
+# Checklists

-Please mark your pull request as a draft if any of the following condiditions is not met.
+The checklists on this PR ensure that the contributor's PR does not get declined by our build server.
+Please mark your PR as a draft if any of the following checks is missing.

 - [ ] I don't require assistance from NI to complete any of the following checks
-- [ ] I Pushed the feature branch assigned to this GitHub issue from onto my fork
+- [ ] I pushed the feature branch assigned to this GitHub issue from onto my fork
-- [ ] I was able to build a ["Baseline VI Package"](https://github.com/ni/labview-icon-editor#baseline-VI-package) locally
+- [ ] I was able to build a ["VI Package"](https://github.com/ni/labview-icon-editor#baseline-VI-package) locally

-# Summary of the changes and related issue

-# Screenshots
-Please also include screenshots and relevant motivation and context.

-- [ ] Dependencies
-List any dependencies that are required for this change.

-## Type of change
-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Changes to GitHub actions
-- [ ] Changes to Powershell scripts

-## Documentation changes made to

-- [ ] LabVIEW Wiki
-- [ ] Readme.md
+- [ ] I followed the process of [installing the VI package](https://github.com/ni/labview-icon-editor#installing-VI-package)
-- [ ] No documentation changes were necessary
+- [ ] NI has my contributors license agreement

+# Summary of changes

+A concise overview of what is being added, modified, or fixed in the pull request.

+# Reason for change

+Explain the problem or need that this pull request addresses, including any relevant background information.

+# Visual aids

+Include any visual aid that would help a reviewer get additional context.

+# Additional information

+Include any additional information that would help a reviewer get additional context.

+# Testing

+This section describes automated and manual tests for this new bugfix/feature

+## Manual tests

+Drescribe any manual tests

+## Unit tests

+Name the new unit tests file names